 Once you’ve added your network devices, Obkio’s Network Device Monitoring feature uses Ultra-Fast Polling (every 30 seconds) to provide results that are far more precise than the traditional software polling, which occurs every 5 minutes.

-This frequency more accurately detects short bursts of traffic or CPU utilization that affect network performance and identifies the root cause of the performance issue.
+This frequency more accurately detects short bursts of traffic (packet bursts) or CPU utilization that affect network performance and identifies the root cause of the performance issue.
 Traditional network monitoring software polling, which is every 5 minutes, hides the peaks that actually help in pinpointing performance issues.

 One distinctive advantage of Obkio is its elimination of the need to establish VPNs between a centralized monitoring server and LANs housing network devices.
 This convenience arises from the fact that Obkio's Monitoring Agents already handle all SNMP polling tasks.